Healing with Kana

 Plant Power: Unlocking Consciousness and Healing with Kana with Stephanie Wang the Founder & CEO KA!
 Empathogenics

-Podcast Description: Join us on “Plant Power,” where we explore the fascinating world of consciousness and the incredible healing potential of psychoactive plants.
+oin us on “Plant Power,” where we explore the fascinating world of consciousness and the incredible healing potential of psychoactive plants with Stephanie Wang.
 In this podcast, we delve into the personal journey of our host, who hails from Hong Kong and shares a powerful transformation from the world of finance to plant-based healing.

 Discover the enchanting world of Kana, a psychoactive succulent from South Africa, used for centuries by indigenous tribes for social, spiritual, and even hunting purposes.
 This remarkable plant works on multiple neuro pathways, offering a unique blend of calming effects and uplifting energy.
 Our host shares how this experience of profound love and expansion changed her life and led her to create “KA and Pathogenics.”